 Part 1 – Keepin’ it Real

-Admittedly, there is nothing better than the real thing: the sight, sound and smell of a real wood-burning fire pit.
-Few of us urban-dwellers though, have the type of space in the type of place where you can just grab a few logs and fire-up.
-And as staunch modernist, I never really understood the idea of attempting to simulate the “real thing” – in the case of fireplaces and fire pits, this means ceramic logs and mineral wool embers.
+Admittedly, there is nothing better than the real thing: the sight, sound, and smell of a real wood-burning fire pit.
+Few of us urban dwellers though, have the type of space in the type of place where you can just grab a few logs and fire up.
+And as a staunch modernist, I never really understood the idea of attempting to simulate the “real thing” – in the case of fireplaces and fire pits, this means ceramic logs and mineral wool embers.
 My opinion is that if you can’t have the real thing, then perhaps this is the opportunity for something different.

 Next up, the options…